holly-cummins/holly-cummins.github.io/content/talks/2024-11-06--quarkus-joy-oredev/index.md

 ---
 author: holly cummins
-title: Less waste, more joy, and a lot more green: How Quarkus makes Java better
+title: Less waste, more joy, and a lot more green – How Quarkus makes Java better
 category: quarkus
 type: talk
 event: Øredev